myflashlab/webView-ANE/README.md

-# Rich WebView ANE V3.0 (Android+iOS)
+# Rich WebView ANE V4.0 (Android+iOS)
-This extension is a perfect replacement to the classic StageWebView and it allows you to easily call Javascript functions from flash and send String messages from JS to flash.
+This extension is a perfect replacement to the classic StageWebView and it allows you to easily call Javascript functions from flash and send String messages from JS to flash. it also gives you many new features that the classic StageWebView couldn't provide.
+Features like File pick or GPS access.

-checkout here for the commercial version: http://myappsnippet.com/webview-ane/
+checkout here for the commercial version: http://myappsnippet.com/product/webview-ane/

 you may like to see the ANE in action? check this out: https://github.com/myflashlab/webView-ANE/tree/master/FD/dist